All Products

 Procedure

-Renew a Global Accelerator instance
+Renew a subscription GA instance

 Replace a basic bandwidth plan

 You can replace a basic bandwidth plan that is associated with a GA instance.
-This allows you to use a basic bandwidth plan that meets your business requirements.
-When you replace the basic bandwidth plan, the GA instance continues to forward network traffic.
+This allows you to use a basic bandwidth plan that meets your requirements.
+The GA instance continues to forward network traffic when you replace the basic bandwidth plan.

 Before you replace a basic bandwidth plan, make sure that another basic bandwidth plan is purchased.
-The bandwidth that is provided by the new basic bandwidth plan must be greater than or equal to the total bandwidth that is allocated to acceleration areas.
+The bandwidth provided by the new basic bandwidth plan must be greater than or equal to the total bandwidth that is allocated to acceleration areas.
 For more information, see Purchase and manage basic bandwidth plans.

 • Resource Group: Select the resource group to which the basic bandwidth plan that you want to use belongs.